 A very important feature of our Iceland adventure is the limited group size, as nature expeditions are best experienced with fewer travelers.

 Take this trip on a private basis, traveling exclusively with your immediate family, multi-generational family or group of friends.
 Click here for details and pricing.

 Our Private Leaders

-- Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leader(s) and local guides, all meals from dinner on Day 1 through breakfast on final day, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.
+- Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leader(s) and local guides, all meals from dinner on Day 1 through breakfast on final day, most gratuities, airport transfers for those arriving by air on Day 1 and departing by air on the final day, all activities and entrance fees, all taxes, permits and service fees.

-- Internal air includes: Flights to Isafjordur and from Isafjordur back to Reykjavik (this will be listed separately on our invoicing).
+- Internal air includes: Charter flight from Akureyri to Isafjordur and scheduled flight from Isafjordur back to Reykjavik (this will be listed separately on our invoicing).

 Important Information About This Trip